netlify/cli/README.md

 Welcome to the Netlify CLI!
 The new 2.0 version was rebuilt from the ground up to help improve the site building experience.

-> ⚠️ **If you are looking for docs or to report an issue on [Netlify Dev](https://www.netlify.com/blog/2019/04/09/netlify-dev--our-entire-platform-right-on-your-laptop/), head to the [netlify-dev-plugin repo](https://github.com/netlify/netlify-dev-plugin#what-is-netlify-dev).** This is a new release, we appreciate your patience and bug reports!
+> ⚠️ **If you are looking for docs on [Netlify Dev](https://www.netlify.com/blog/2019/04/09/netlify-dev--our-entire-platform-right-on-your-laptop/), the `netlify-dev-plugin repo` was recently merged into this one.
+[See Netlify Dev Docs here](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md).

 ## Table of Contents